BrightmanMT/DMTech_AI_Customer_Assistant/README.md

 ## Author

-Built for DM Technologies as a smart AI assistant experience for modern business engagement, lead capture, and digital transformation.
+Built for DM Technologies by Brightman as a smart AI assistant experience for modern business engagement, lead capture, and digital transformation.